 Can an Attorney Help During the Investigation Stage When Negotiating with the IRS?

 Of course.
-Dealing with an IRS’ request for documents and other financial information can be the most frustrating and scary part of any interaction with the IRS.
+Dealing with an IRS’s request for documents and other financial information can be the most frustrating and scary part of any interaction with the IRS.
 It starts when the IRS sends you a letter containing a list of documents and financial information demands.

 A tax attorney can really shine here because they can help you figure out where to get this information, and if you don’t have it, they can craft the appropriate response to the IRS.
 Then, once the information is obtained, they can use it to support your position during tax negotiations.